Fundamentals#

 Each node in these trees represents a fundamental database concept.
 The key components are:

-Entity: A fundamental data unit representing a name-value couple such as attributes.
+A fundamental data unit representing a name-value couple such as attributes.
+It is represented by ENT nodes.

-Group: A collection of Entities that share a semantic relationship.
+A collection of Entities that share a semantic relationship.
+It is represented by GROUP nodes.

-Collection: A set of equivalent Groups or Relations.
+A set of equivalent Groups or Relations.
+It is represented by COLL nodes.

 Below is a visual representation of an instance in ArchiTXT: